Data Protection statement of the secunet Security Networks AG

 Right to object

-In cases in which your personal data are used for marketing measures, you may at any time submit an objection to this form of processing.
+In cases in which your personal data are used for marketing measures, you may at any time submit an objection to this form of processing (Para 2 of Article 21 GDPR).
 We will then no longer use your personal data for these purposes.

 The objection may be submitted in any form and should be addressed to: datenschutz(at)secunet.com.

-If processing is in the public interest or takes place on the basis of a balancing of interests, you have the right to object to processing for grounds that arise from your particular situation.
+If processing is in the public interest or takes place on the basis of a balancing of interests, you have the right to object to processing for grounds that arise from your particular situation (Para 1 of Article 21 GDPR).
 If you submit objection, we will not process your personal data unless we are able to prove binding legitimate grounds for such processing, which override your interests, rights and freedoms, because your personal data serve the establishment, exercise or defence of legal claims.
 The objection does not contradict the legality of processing that has taken place before the submission of the objection.
+We restrict the processing of your data until your objection has been reviewed.

 Right to withdraw your consent